 You should eliminate those two thoughts from your head.
 Why?
 Because they plant the seeds of something that’s called: WASTING TIME.

-I use Trello as a backlog of tasks that I have to do.
+I use this productivity app as a backlog of tasks that I have to do.
 If you don’t know Trello; it’s a versatile project management tool that can be used in many ways.

 With Trello you can create ‘boards’ for every project you have.
 And on every board, you can list all the actions you have to complete for that project.